 Common Pitfalls When Booking AI Speakers

 Ignoring Audience Technical Level leads to presentations that are either too basic or too advanced.
 A speaker who excels at explaining AI to manufacturing engineers might struggle to engage procurement executives who need strategic rather than technical perspectives.
+Be explicit with potential speakers about who will be in the room.

 What Happens Behind the Scenes